|Degrees:||B.S. (University of Wisconsin-Madison), M.A. (Northern Arizona University), Ph.D. (University of Minnesota)|

 “The Static Clock and the Old Manchild: Temporality in Twentieth-Century African Literature.”
 Literature Compass 5.3 (2008): 633-644.

-Olivier Jacques, “Bolshevizing Britain in the Postwar Imagination: Popular Fiction and Discourse in Britain, 1917-1921” (PhD, ongoing)
+Olivier Jacques, “Bolshevizing Britian in the Interwar Imagination” (PhD, ongoing)

-Kyle Murdock, “Shell Shock Induced Amnesia and Modernist Literature” (MRP, Summer 2013)
+Kyle Murdock, “Shell Shock Induced Amnesia and Modernist Literature” (MRP, 2013)